- Homosexuality

 Hate crime protections in Kentucky is sexual orientation only.

-LGBT discrimination in Kentucky is illegal in some contexts.
+LGBT discrimination in Kentucky is illegal.

 Before 1999, No city or county passed any non-discrimination ordinances outlawing discrimination on the basis of sexual orientation and gender identity in employment, housing, and public accommodations.
 That changed on January 26th, 1999 when Louisville became the first city in Kentucky to pass the LGBTQ Fairness Ordinance.